awsdocs/amazon-redshift-management-guide/doc_source/purchase-reserved-node-offering-console.md

 Migrate the cluster that includes the node you plan to upgrade before upgrading the reserved nodes\.
 To migrate your DC1 cluster to DC2, use the resize or restore operation\.
 If your cluster is a **DC1\.large cluster**, you can restore to a new DC2\.large cluster using an existing snapshot\.
 If your cluster is a **DC1\.8xlage cluster**, you can resize it to be a DC2\.8xlarge cluster\.
 Make sure that the DC1 cluster is shut down before you upgrade the reserved nodes\.
 The DC2 cluster accrues on\-demand pricing until you upgrade the DC1 reserved nodes\.

-For more information about restoring from a snapshot, see [Amazon Redshift Snapshots](working-with-snapshots.md)\.
-For more information about resizing a cluster, see [Resizing Clusters in Amazon Redshift](managing-cluster-operations.md#rs-resize-tutorial)\. <a name="upgrade-reserved-nodes-task"></a>
+For more information about restoring from a snapshot, see [Amazon Redshift snapshots](working-with-snapshots.md)\.
+For more information about resizing a cluster, see [Resizing clusters in Amazon Redshift](managing-cluster-operations.md#rs-resize-tutorial)\. <a name="upgrade-reserved-nodes-task"></a>

 **To upgrade a reserved node reservation**